Phuire-Research/Round8/UnHex Binary.md

 Thus if we have our Degrees of a Circle Represented as 8.
 And we Subdivide.
 8 / 2 = 4, 4 / 2 = 2, 2 / 2 = 1.
 It's a Whole Round Counting System.
 Noting that in Geometry we already acknowledge this.
 We don't divide our Circles into 10ths expecting to be able to divide further than 5.
 As once you do so, the Division is Not Round.
 Which is the Reason for the Distinction of the System from Base Systems as Round.

 So what is the Maximum Count of 64bits?
-The issue is our current Base Mathematics System has an Offset and does not have the ability to represent a Higher Accuracy Round Number Space, especially in the Higher Ranges.
+The issue is our current Base Mathematics System has an Offset and does not have the ability to represent a Higher Accuracy Round Number Space, especially in the Higher Ranges that can fit on Binary.
 On top of that while it is Base 72 starting at Two Rotations or Two Positions of 8s.
 The Reason for Such is that the Base System is 8*9.
 Where the First 8, is the First Rotation, and then the Next 8s are the Second Rotation Counting the Number of 8s by 8.
 This Trend then Continues for the Entire Length.

 Noting how Base Octal Systems are Limited to 70 Number Representations in the Same Space.
-We can see this as a Compounding Error Rate, the Higher the Ranges Go.
-This likewise Applies to our Base 10 System.
-But it is Important to Acknowledge that Base 10 still Counts to 10, still Counts to 100, but within that Same Space of Counts.
-There is Less Counts Possible within the Same Symbol Space.
+We can see this as a Compounding Error Rate, but in the scope of Stored Expression, and lose the same efficiency due to the extract arbitrary symbols.

-Base 10 < Base 72 Recursive Self Referential
+Decimal does not fit in Binary < Round8 Does
-Base 16 as Hex < Base 72 Recursive Self Referential
+Base 16 as Hex < Base 72 as Round8

-Where the Eventual and Aligned for our Understanding RoundX as Base 100.
-Will be the means of Converting from Round8 to Base 10 Decimal.
+The goal will be to translate into RoundX that is a drop in replacement for Base 10.
+Can easily output either.

 ### How to Count to 8 on one Hand.
 Note in Fingers.